 Molecular Differences in the ACE2 Receptor between Human and Animal Species

-A set of amino acids in the angiotensin-converting enzyme 2 (ACE2) receptor was susceptible for the spike glycoprotein within the receptor binding domain (RBD) of SARS-CoV-2 that eventually mediated the viral entry into the host cell.
-Sun et al. (2020) and Liu et al. (2020) compared the amino acids residues in ACE2 receptor among animals to answer whether the virus can infect other species1,2.
-To address this question, Sun et al. (2020) investigated 19 amino acids that played a primarily role in the interaction between ACE2 receptor and S protein while Liu et al. (2020) examined only 13 amino acids from the same RBD sequence.
+Viral entry into the host cell is mediated by the molecular interaction between spike glycoprotein within the receptor binding domain (RBD) of SARS-CoV-2 and a set of amino acids in the angiotensin-converting enzyme 2 (ACE2) receptor.
+Sun et al. (2020) and Liu et al., (2020) compared these amino acids residues in ACE2 receptor among multiple animal species to determine whether the virus can infect other species (1,2).
+To address this question, Sun et al., (2020) investigated 19 amino acids that played a primarily role in the interaction between ACE2 receptor and S protein while Liu et al., (2020) examined only 14 amino acids from the same RBD sequence (Table 1).

-Likewise, Liu et al. (2020) found that gorillas and macaques shared identical amino acid residues with human counterparts (100%).
-Amino acid sequences of ACE2 for hamsters/cats, pangolins, dogs/bats, mice, and snakes/turtles were approximately estimated 77%, 69%, 62%, 54%, and 38% similarity to human ACE2 sequence, respectively2.
+Likewise, Liu et al., (2020) found that gorillas and macaques shared identical amino acid residues with human counterparts (100%).
+Amino acid sequences of ACE2 for hamsters/cats, pangolins, dogs/bats, mice, and snakes/turtles were

 2. Composition and divergence of coronavirus spike proteins and host ACE2 receptors predict potential intermediate hosts of SARS‐CoV‐2, Z. Liu et al., Journal of Medical Virology (2020): https://doi.org/10.1002/jmv.25726